AboveAphid/PoorMans-t2t-groq-comp/README.md

 If it runs, *everything should be swell*!

 ## Configuration
-Check setup for what you need in your .env!
+Check Setup for what you need in your .env!

 ## Related stuff
 Project J.A.I.son: https://github.com/limitcantcode/jaison-core